 Approximately 11,500 years ago, towards the end of the last Ice Age as the weather became warmer, some of our early ancestors in the northern region of what we now know as the Fertile Crescent began to move their places of religious ritual beyond the cave and rock walls.
 Göbekli Tepe is the first evidence to date of this transition.
 This extraordinary man-made place of worship heralds a new period of creative expression we know as the Neolithic (“new stone”) era.

-11,000 years ago, that is 7,000 years before Stonehenge, our ancestors, using only flint tools, carved massive pillars from a limestone quarry, then transported them as far as a quarter of a mile without the aid of wheels or beasts of burden.
-The tallest of these pillars are 18 - 20 feet in height and weigh up to 50 tons!
+Here, 7,000 years before Stonehenge, our ancestors, using only flint tools, carved massive pillars from a limestone quarry, then transported them as far as a quarter of a mile without the aid of wheels or beasts of burden.
+The tallest of these pillars are 18–20 feet in height and weigh up to 50 tons.